| |

 the book.
 None of this was enough to protect American Heart from becoming the subject of the latest skirmish in the increasingly contentious battle over representation and diversity in the world of young adult literature.
 American Heart won't

-in part by Huckleberry Finn, centers on a white teenager who gradually, too gradually, comes to terms with the racism around her.
-Eg a prominent review on Goodreads, begins, fuck your white savior narratives ; the gist of other comments
+part by Huckleberry Finn, centers on a white teenager who gradually, too gradually, comes to terms with the racism around her.
+Eg a prominent review on Goodreads, begins, fuck your white savior narratives ; the gist of other comments is that a

-is that a white writer should not have tackled this story, and neither should a white character be the center of it.
-The backlash escalated last week, when Kirkus Reviews gave American Heart a coveted starred review, which influences purchases by
+white writer should not have tackled this story, and neither should a white character be the center of it.
+The backlash escalated last week, when Kirkus Reviews gave American Heart a coveted starred review, which influences purchases by bookstores

-bookstores and libraries.
+and libraries.
 Kirkus' anonymous reviewer called the book by turns terrifying, suspenseful, thought-provoking, and touching, and praised its frighteningly believable setting of fear and violent nativism gone awry.
-The lynch mob laid
+The lynch mob laid into the

 NHS doctors and nurses set to ask patients about their sexuality, and dangerously record it in a widely used database, all so that the state can use the data for 'equality targets"